oracle/fmw-kubernetes/docs-source/content/wcsites-domains/prepare-your-environment/_index.md

 * Database Creation with PV: (Recommended)

     For testing and development of ```heavy``` usage, you may choose to run your database inside Kubernetes or outside of Kubernetes.

-    Use network location for Persistent Volume prefferably similar to: ```/net/$(hostname)/scratch/K8SVolume/WCSitesDB```
+	Replace the token `%NFS_SERVER%` with the host name/IP of NFS Server created in [Configure NFS Server](#configure-nfs-server) section.

-    Make sure Persistent Volume permissions are granted correctly as given below:
+	In the NFS Server, create a folder and grant permissions as given below:

     ```bash
     $ sudo rm -rf /scratch/K8SVolume/WCSitesDB && sudo mkdir -p /scratch/K8SVolume/WCSitesDB && sudo chown 54321 /scratch/K8SVolume/WCSitesDB
     ```

 	Update the above Persistent Volume created value for the `path` parameter in `kubernetes/samples/scripts/create-wcsites-domain/create-database/db-with-pv.yaml`

 	Create a Kubernetes namespace for database.